- How is breast cancer treated?

 Aromatase inhibitors (AIs)

-Aromatase inhibitors (AIs) are drugs that stop estrogen production in post-menopausal women.
-They are not helpful before menopause, when most estrogen is made by the ovaries.
+Aromatase inhibitors (AIs) are drugs that stop estrogen production.
+Before menopause, most estrogen is made by the ovaries.
 But for women whose ovaries aren’t working, either due to menopause or certain treatments, a small amount of estrogen is still made by an enzyme (called aromatase) in the fat tissue.
 AIs work by blocking aromatase from making estrogen.

 There are three AIs that all seem to work about equally well in treating breast cancer: